fengzhangcs/YuenyeungSpTRSV/README.md

 This is the source code of our paper "YuenyeungSpTRSV: A Thread-Level and Warp-Level Fusion Synchronization-Free Sparse Triangular Solve" by Feng Zhang, Jiya Su, Weifeng Liu, Bingsheng He, Ruofan Wu, Xiaoyong Du, Rujia Wang, 2021.

-YuenyeungSpTRSV is an extension of our previous work "CapelliniSpTRSV: A Thread-Level Synchronization-Free Sparse Triangular Solve on GPUs" (https://github.com/JiyaSu/CapelliniSpTRSV).

-Our paper can be downloaded from XXX (XXXXX).

 There are two versions of YYSpYRSV, namely CUDA and openCL.

 ## Abstract